-Most pressure washing professionals use a machine that is rated at 8 gallons per minute and 3500 PSI. well this is the best machine to use it is still acceptable to go all the way down to 4 gallons per minute and down to 3000 psi.
+Most pressure washing professionals use a machine that is rated at 8 gallons per minute and 3500 PSI.
+While this is the best machine to use, it is still acceptable to go all the way down to 4 gallons per minute and down to 3000 psi.
 Some will also use heated water for cleaning concrete.
 There is nothing wrong with this practice.
-Yet, if the technician applies a post-treatment it does not matter whether it’s a cold or hot machine.
+Yet, if the technician applies post-treatment it does not matter whether it’s a cold or hot machine.

-Sometimes after a cleaning you may see that it has what we call Zorro marks.
-We find Zorro marks when technicians use a pressure washing gun instead of a Surface Cleaner.
+Sometimes after cleaning you may see that it has what we call Zorro marks.
+We find Zorro marks when technicians use a pressure washing gun instead of a surface cleaner.
 Essentially these marks are made from missing areas in the concrete that are still dirty.
-In some cases, they show up due to not by missing the dirt however by cutting into the concrete because the pressure is too high.
-First it allows you to cover a significant amount of area much quicker.
-Second it is a more thorough clean not missing any areas within the area of the Surface Cleaner.
+In some cases, they show up due to not missing the dirt however by cutting into the concrete, because the pressure is too high.
+First, it allows you to cover a significant amount of area much quicker.
+Second, it is a more thorough clean not missing any areas within the area of the surface cleaner.

 HOW IT WORKS

-Think of a surface cleaner the same as a lawn mower. however instead of a blade there is a pressure washing tube with nozzles connected to each end.
+Think of a surface cleaner the same as a lawnmower.
+However, instead of a blade, there is a pressure washing tube with nozzles connected to each end.
 These two nozzles are set on an angle in order to give a spinning motion.
-By this spinning action Surface Cleaner is able to clean the entire area under it.
+By this spinning action, the surface cleaner is able to clean the entire area under it.

 WHAT Equipment NOT TO USE

-A turbo nozzle is a nozzle that gives the water a pencil like stream and spins it in a cone shape.
+A turbo nozzle is a nozzle that gives the water a pencil-like stream and spins it in a cone shape.
 Newer pressure washing professionals use this type of nozzle due to the ability of pressure washing a larger area quickly.
 However, improper use of this nozzle can cause damage to the concrete by cutting into and removing some of the cream.
-Even a technician who is properly versed in use of turbo nozzles is a bad idea.
-This is due to the amount of pressure generated by this nozzle is greatly more than what the pressure washing equipment allows.
-That is why I never suggest the use of a turbo nozzle there's too great of a chance of damage.
+It is not advised to use these even if a technician is properly-versed in the use of turbo nozzles.
+This is due to the concentration of pressure created by this nozzle.
+That is why I never suggest the use of a turbo nozzle; there's too great of a chance of damage.

 Any Nozzle Over 1500 PSI

-When cleaning concrete what sound that it is very hard and pressure will not harm it.
-As we just cover the turbo nozzle damages concrete easily.
-Beyond that any regular nozzle that is over 1500 PSI can also begin to degrade the concrete.
+When cleaning concrete most think that because it's so hard, pressure washing will not harm it.
+As we just covered, the turbo nozzle damages concrete easily.
+Beyond that, any regular nozzle that is over 1500 PSI can also begin to degrade the concrete.
 This is why we use different chemicals as well in order to aid in the cleaning process of concrete.